MIRA-KUMAR/Leetcode-Learning/README.md

 There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the next pointer.
 Internally, pos is used to denote the index of the node that tail's next pointer is connected to (0-indexed).
 It is -1 if there is no cycle.
 Note that pos is not passed as a parameter.

+# LeetCode 143.
+Reorder List

+You are given the head of a singly linked-list.
+The list can be represented as:

+        `L0 → L1 → … → Ln - 1 → Ln`

+Reorder the list to be on the following form:

+        `L0 → Ln → L1 → Ln - 1 → L2 → Ln - 2 → …`

+You may not modify the values in the list's nodes.
+Only nodes themselves may be changed.

 # LeetCode 144.
 Binary Tree Preorder Traversal

 Given the root of a binary tree, return the preorder traversal of its nodes' values.